 The Irish Mathematical Olympiad (IrMO) is a national mathematics contest for secondary school students.
 Training for this contest takes place at a

 number of mathematics enrichment centres around the country:

 University College Dublin

 University of Limerick

 The primary aim of the enrichment classes is to cultivate a love and appreciation for mathematics among talented students - this is

 , a prestigious international mathematics competition.
-The 2014 IMO competition will take place in Cape Town, South Africa, from 3 - 13 July 2014.
+The 2016 IMO competition will take place in Hong Kong from 6 - 16 July 2016.

 The IrMO Contest

 Irish Mathematical Olympiad (IrMO) takes place in two rounds